jhoelzel/docker-azure_cli-mongodb_tools/README.md

 ## Purpose

+To have a utility container, that sends me an email when there are updates ;)

 The purpose of this repository is to automatically update a docker image with custom modifications to the latest version of its dockerfile.
 This image is based on mcr.microsoft.com/azure-cli and integrates mongodb-tools in order to easily backup databases in a production aks.